namdvt/Rainforest-Connection-Species-Audio-Detection/README.md

 My solution for [Rainforest Connection Species Audio Detection Challenge](https://www.kaggle.com/c/rfcx-species-audio-detection/overview), which achieved rank 50 (top 5%) in private leaderboard.
 Thank Quang, Tuan, Pikaman, your insights are valuable and I've learnt alot through this competition.
 ### Data Preprocessing
-- Audio files are clipped to 10s-segment with stride=1
+- Audio files are clipped to 10s-segment using a sliding window with stride=1
 - Convert to mel-sepctrogram (sr=48000)
 - Also use clipped data by t_max, t_min (TP and FP)
-- Splitted to folds by file name, consider the number of samples in each class for every folds
+- Splitted to folds by recording id, consider the number of samples in each class for every folds, using the iterative approach and check the std.
 ### Model
 - 2 best backbones are legacy_seresnet34 and selecsls42b
 - Use maxpool, avgpool in time and frequency domain, respectively instead of stride